In this article, you’ll find answers to questions like:

 For young children, problems getting to school — every day, on time — may be a factor of family dynamics.
 Older students, who may have struggled to keep up with their peers in the early years, tend to give up.
 This can be especially true for teens who miss a lot of school for reasons beyond their control, like those who are caring for a sick relative or teens in foster care.

 3. HOW TO AVOID ABSENCES?

 - Establish and stick to basic routines.

 - Try to get your kids to bed early.
 That will help them wake up on time.

-- As for help from your child's school if you're having problems getting your child to school every day.
+- Ask for help from your child's school if you're having problems getting your child to school every day.

-- Stay in contact with teachers so that if your child does need to miss school, they can easily catch up on the work.
+- Stay in contact with teachers so that if your children do need to miss school, they can easily catch up on their work.